-Adviser provides portfolio management services to individuals, high net worth individuals, corporate pension and profit-sharing plans, Taft-Hartley plans, wrap-fee programs/UMAs, charitable institutions, foundations, endowments, municipalities, registered mutual funds, private investment funds, trust programs, CITs, and other U.S. institutions.
+Adviser provides portfolio management services to individuals, high net worth individuals, corporate pension and profit-sharing plans, Taft-Hartley plans, wrap-fee programs/UMAs, charitable institutions, foundations, endowments, municipalities, registered mutual funds, trust programs, CITs, and other U.S. institutions.

 With respect to account minimums, for All Cap individual clients the standard minimum account size is \$5,000,000, while for All Cap institutional clients the standard minimum account size is \$10,000,000.
 The minimum portfolio size for Midcap and Small Cap individual accounts is \$1,000,000.
 The minimum portfolio size for Midcap and Small Cap institutional clients is \$5,000,000.
-Adviser grants exceptions to these standard minimum-account-size thresholds at Adviser's discretion.
+Adviser grants exceptions to these standard minimum account-size thresholds at Adviser's discretion.

-Beginning in 2019, Adviser offered to its employees the option to open an employee-owned separately managed account to be managed by Adviser.
-The employee-owned separately managed account must be invested in one of Adviser's model strategies and the individual employee does not have discretion over the account.
+Adviser offers to its employees the option to open an employee-owned separately managed account to be managed by Adviser.
+The employee-owned separately managed account must be invested in one of Adviser's strategies and the individual employee does not have discretion over the account.
 Employee-owned accounts are governed by our standard fee schedule, and the account minimum is \$100,000.

 One account that is treated differently than other accounts in some respects is the Family Foundation of a portfolio manager of Adviser.
-The family of the portfolio manager first endowed the Foundation in 2008 and has made further contributions over the years.
 The Foundation is considered a client of the firm, so that all trading activity and cash flow of the Foundation can be tracked with complete transparency.
 Adviser does not charge a fee to the Foundation because that would amount to direct or indirect compensation to the portfolio manager in his capacity as Adviser.
-The Foundation is custodied at a broker-custodian in a manner similar to our other clients and the Foundation's trading is aggregated with other clients that have the same directed broker.
-The Foundation does hold some securities not held by other clients that came from stock contributed to the Foundation in the form of charitable gifts to increase the Foundation's assets.
-The Foundation also holds non-model stocks that the portfolio manager purchased with the objective to enhance the long-term return of the Foundation.